 Ken Busby, Executive Director, Route 66 Alliance

 Ken Busby is the Cultural Czar of Northeast Oklahoma.
 He also serves as Executive Director & CEO of the Route 66 Alliance.
-Previously, he was the Executive Director of the Arts and Humanities Council of Tulsa.
-Prior to the he was the Director of Development for Tulsa Zoo Friends and was with Gilcrease Museum for eight years, serving as Membership Director and Director of Communication.
+Previously, he served as Executive Director & CEO of the Arts & Humanities Council of Tulsa for twelve years.
+Prior to that, Busby was the Director of Development for Tulsa Zoo Friends and was with Gilcrease Museum for eight years, serving as Membership Director and Director of Communication.
 A native of Tulsa, Busby holds a dual Bachelor of Arts degree in communication and French from the University of Tulsa.
 He has a Master of Arts degree in journalism from Indiana University at Bloomington.
 A member of Phi Beta Kappa, Busby is also a graduate of Leadership Oklahoma Class XVII.

-Busby serves as president of Tulsa International Mayfest and chairman of the Tulsa Symphony and Tulsa Performing Arts Center Trust.
-He is on the executive committee of the Tulsa Metro Chamber’s Visit Tulsa Committee.
-He was elected to the Arts Education Council of Americans for the Arts in 2010, and currently serves as chair of that committee.
+Busby is the past chairman of the Tulsa Performing Arts Center Trust.
+He is the founding chair of the Route 66 Commission in Tulsa.
+He also serves on the executive committee of the Tulsa Symphony and Workforce Tulsa, and serves on the Regional Tourism One Voice Legislative Committee for the Tulsa Regional Chamber.
 He is an adjunct professor at the University of Tulsa and serves as a consultant in the areas of fundraising, grant writing, strategic planning, and board development for nonprofits across the state.
 In 2008, Busby received the Governor’s Arts Award for Community Service and the Global Vision Award from Tulsa Global Alliance.
 In 2011, he received the Distinguished Alumni Award from Holland Hall.
 In 2013, the Association of Fundraising Professionals named him its Outstanding Fundraising Executive, and in 2015, Busby was named the Leadership Oklahoma Distinguished Graduate.

 Joe Epperley, Communications Director, Oklahoma Manufacturing Alliance